 In the UK, Sue has set up a not-for- profit Community Interest Company called "Unlocking Voices - Using RPM" and she hosts annual Soma workshops and gives presentations along with Alexandra Hopwood, the UK Soma-certified RPM provider.
 Sue was honored to be a parent speaker at the HALO-RPM conference in 2017 and has provided input to many of Soma’s books.

 Sue takes no fees for anything she does – it is all voluntary.

 Meredith Altschuler has been immersed in Soma-RPM since starting the academic program with her daughter, Chana, in September 2014.
 She credits RPM with transforming Chana’s life and the life of their family.

 Meredith, who has an M.S.W. from Tulane University specializing in Children & Families, taught play work to autism families and served as the teacher of a fully integrated non-verbal autism/NT classroom in her area before finding RPM.

-She currently moderates the RPM Homeschooling Parents’ Facebook group with over 750 members worldwide and teaches advanced RPM students via on-line group classes.
+She is the creator and administrator of the RPM Homeschooling Parents’ Facebook, group with over 750 members worldwide, and also teaches advanced RPM students via on-line group classes.